sematext/docs/docs/integration/kubernetes.md

-*   Current replicas - Represents the number of active deployment replicas
+*   Current replicas - The number of active deployment replicas
 *   Available replicas - The number of pod instances targeted by the deployment
-*   Desired replicas - Is the of number of non-terminated pods targeted by the deployment that have the desired template specification
+*   Desired replicas - The number of non-terminated pods targeted by the deployment that have the desired template specification